 Taxpayers can continue to claim deduction up to Rs 1 lakh for repayment of home loan principal within the overall limit of Section 80C of the Income Tax Act.

-A deduction of up to Rs 1.5 lakh for interest payment (under Section 24B) is allowed if the house is ready and occupied by the taxpayer.
+of up to Rs 1.5 lakh for interest payment (under Section 24B) is allowed if the house is ready and occupied by the taxpayer.
 Any pre-construction interest is allowed to be deducted in five equal instalments within the Rs 1.5 lakh limit after the house is ready.
 If the house has been let out, the taxpayer can claim the entire interest component as deduction from the rental income.

 "The move will boost the morale of many prospective home buyers.
 It's a welcome move and will encourage development of affordable housing and provide better employment opportunities in the real estate sector," says Brijesh Parnami, CEO (distribution), Destimoney Enterprises.